mstksg/inCode/copy/entries/inside.md

 Now, you may or not have known this, but Monads have a...reputation.
 You might have heard that Monads were super scary and intimidating.
-And you might have tried to "get" Monads.
-Well, search no more, it's that simple.
+And you might have tried (successfully or unsuccessfully) to "get" Monads.
+Well, search no more; it's that simple!

 `Monad` is a typeclass (which is kinda like an interface), so that means that if `Maybe` is a `Monad`, it "implements" that way to turn a `a -> Maybe b`